Human factors engineering test for medical device FDA compliance.

 This is your starting line, and it’s arguably the most important step.
 Before you can design a great device, you need to deeply understand who will use it, where they will use it, and what they need it to do.
 User research goes beyond simple demographics.
 It involves observing potential users in their actual environments to see their behaviors, challenges, and needs firsthand.
 This foundational work ensures your design decisions are based on real-world evidence, not assumptions.
 The insights you gather here will guide the entire development process and are essential for creating a device that is both intuitive and safe for its intended users.

-Conduct Formative Evaluations
+Running Effective Formative Evaluations

 Once you have an early prototype or concept, it’s time for formative evaluations.
 Consider this your “test-and-tweak” phase.
 The goal here is to identify usability problems early and often, while it’s still easy and inexpensive to make changes.
 During these evaluations, you’ll have representative users interact with your device prototype and provide feedback.
 This isn’t about getting a passing grade; it’s about learning what works and what doesn’t.
 The FDA’s guidance on Human Factors Engineering highlights the importance of this iterative process to refine the user interface and reduce use-related risks before you finalize the design.

-Perform Validation Testing
+Completing Your Validation Testing

 Validation testing, also known as summative testing, is the final exam for your device’s usability.
 This happens once you have a production-ready device—the exact one you plan to market.
 The purpose is to demonstrate with objective evidence that the device is safe and effective for its intended users in a realistic use environment.
 Unlike formative evaluations, you aren’t looking for design feedback here; you are validating that the final design works as intended and that any risks associated with its use have been mitigated.
 This critical step provides the proof the FDA needs to see that your device can be used safely and effectively without causing harm.